ai4trees/pointtree/README.md

 The package contains implementation of the following tree instance segmentation algorithms:

-- TreeXAlgorithm:
+- TreeXAlgorithm
-- CoarseToFineAlgorithm:
+- CoarseToFineAlgorithm

-the official source code of the paper ["Burmeister, Josafat-Mattias, et al. "Tree Instance Segmentation in Urban 3D Point Clouds Using a Coarse-to-Fine Algorithm Based on Semantic Segmentation."
+It contains the official source code of the paper ["Burmeister, Josafat-Mattias, et al. "Tree Instance Segmentation in Urban 3D Point Clouds Using a Coarse-to-Fine Algorithm Based on Semantic Segmentation."
 ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences 10 (2024): 79-86.](https://isprs-annals.copernicus.org/articles/X-4-W5-2024/79/2024/isprs-annals-X-4-W5-2024-79-2024.pdf)

 ### Package Documentation